What are real estate transfer taxes? Who has to pay them? Learn about real estate transfer taxes for the state of Maine.

 How Much Are Transfer Taxes in Maine?

 The current rate for the Maine transfer tax is $2.20 per every $500 of the sale.
-This rate is split between the seller and the purchaser.
-Technically, you are required to pay $1.10 per every $500 or $2.20 for every $1,000 of the price of the home.
+This rate is split evenly between the seller and the purchaser.
+As such, each party is required to pay $1.10 per every $500 or $2.20 for every $1,000 of the price of the home.

 Can You Deduct Transfer Taxes?